WASD3Rplay/synstation-topics/topic-26.md

   In case of data unavailability, the market resolution will be delayed until verified data becomes available from reliable DeFi analytics sources.

 ### 📊 Current TVL:
-- As of today, Soneium’s TVL is approximately **$78M**.
+- As of today, Soneium's TVL is approximately **$78M**.

 ### 💡 Why This Topic?
-- 🚀 Soneium’s Rapid Growth on Sony Blockchain
+- 🚀 Soneium's Rapid Growth on Sony Blockchain
 - 📈 Key milestone reflecting ecosystem adoption
 - 🪙 Investor and community sentiment indicator